SU & IDD/A Practice Guide

 People with IDD don't use substances.

-11 chapters, end to end
+12 chapters, end to end

 Read straight through, or jump to whatever you need — every page stands alone.

-Trauma-informed care, access, universal design, screening.
+Trauma-informed care, access, universal design, and screening where substance use and IDD/A meet.

-What raises vulnerability — and what protects.
+What raises vulnerability to substance use at the IDD/A intersection — and what protects against it.

-Videos, worksheets, role plays, case walkthroughs.
+Videos, worksheets, role plays, and case walkthroughs for everyday clinical and support work.